-- 3223 Access control revolves around security policy.
-If access control policy can be discovered and processed, - and if authorization credentials of actors can be retrieved, access control can be successfully enforced. - 3225 Architectural flexibility for authorization is achieved by logically separating duties into Policy Decision - 3226 Points (PDPs) and Policy Enforcement Points (PEPs).
-A PDP is the point at which access control - 3227 decisions are made, based on an expressed access control policy and an actor's authorization - 3228 credentials.
+- Architectural flexibility for authorization is achieved by logically separating duties into Policy Decision 3239 - Points (PDPs) and Policy Enforcement Points (PEPs).
+A PDP is the point at which access control 3240 - decisions are made, based on an expressed access control policy and an actor's authorization 3241 - credentials.
 The enforcement of the decision is delegated to a PEP.
-Some standards, such as XACML - 3229 (the eXtensible Access Control Markup Language), decompose the policy model further into Policy - 3230 Administration Points (PAPs) that create policy and the Policy Information Points (PIPs) that guery - 3231 attributes for actors requesting access to resources.
-There are many strategies for how PDPs and PEPs - 3232 can work together, each with architectural implications that have an impact on security, performance, and - 3233 scalability. - 3234 As access control policy may vary between ownership domains, the negotiation of access control policies - 3235 between such domains must occur at the start of the relationship, regardless of the underlying - 3236 architectural approaches. - 3237 Different security services implementations may dictate different architectural approaches and have - 3238 different implications.
+Some standards, such as XACML 3242 - (the eXtensible Access Control Markup Language), decompose the policy model further into Policy 3243 - Administration Points (PAPs) that create policy and the Policy Information Points (PIPs) that query 3244 - attributes for actors requesting access to resources.
+There are many strategies for how PDPs and PEPs 3245 - can work together, each with architectural implications that have an impact on security, performance, and 3246 - 3247 scalability.

+- 3248 As access control policy may vary between ownership domains, the negotiation of access control policies - between such domains must occur at the start of the relationship, regardless of the underlying 3249 - 3250 architectural approaches. - 3251 Different security services implementations may dictate different architectural approaches and have - different implications.
 This section provides a brief overview of such approaches.
+3252

-3239 5.2.5.2.1 Centralized Access Control Approaches
+5.2.5.2.1 Centralized Access Control Approaches

-- 3240 A centralized approach uses a policy server (or a set of policy servers) to act as a PDP, and utilizes the - 3241 current access control policy to make an access control decision for an actor requesting access to a - 3242 resource.
-A positive aspect of this approach can be information hiding because services may not need to - 3243 know the authorization credentials of the actor or the specific policy being enforced.
-The centralized - 3244 model protects that information in cases where this information may be sensitive or confidential.
-Another - 3245 positive aspect of this approach is that the policy services can provide access control decisions - 3246 consistently, and any change to access control policy can be changed in one place. - However, negative aspects of this model are those common with any type of centralized architecture, - 3248 including performance and availability.
-Given performance, availability, and scalability concerns, any - 3249 centralized solution should be coupled with alternative approaches for greater flexibility.
+- 3254 A centralized approach uses a policy server (or a set of policy servers) to act as a PDP, and utilizes the - current access control policy to make an access control decision for an actor requesting access to a 3255 - 3256 resource.
+A positive aspect of this approach can be information hiding because services may not need to - 3257 know the authorization credentials of the actor or the specific policy being enforced.
+The centralized - 3258 model protects that information in cases where this information may be sensitive or confidential.
+Another - 3259 positive aspect of this approach is that the policy services can provide access control decisions - consistently, and any change to access control policy can be changed in one place.
+3260 - 3261 However, negative aspects of this model are those common with any type of centralized architecture, - including performance and availability.
+Given performance, availability, and scalability concerns, any 3262 - centralized solution should be coupled with alternative approaches for greater flexibility.
+3263